Welcome to Barbados cruise port guide! (Post updated: October 2023)

 In the village, you can see the everyday life of local Bajans (another name for Barbadians) and enjoy local rum shops and restaurants along the scenic coast.
 Andromeda Botanic Gardens are located only a 5-minute drive from the village.

 Bathsheba is located around 30 minutes drive from the Barbados cruise terminal.
-A taxi from the cruise port will take around 35 minutes and costs $29 one way.
+A taxi from the cruise port will take around 35 minutes.
 You can take bus 6 from Fairchild Street Terminal located in Barbados downtown, and get off at Bathsheba.

 10. Rockley Beach

 Another beach in Barbados that is worth visiting is Accra Beach, also known as Rockley Beach, located in the southern part of the island in the parish of Christ Church.
 It is a beautiful beach with crystal clear aquamarine waters, a great place for swimming, and one of the best beaches for families traveling with small kids.
-The beach offers amenities (2 beach chairs and an umbrella for around $15) and watersport rentals, and you’ll find numerous eateries, cocktail bars, and beach resorts along its coast.
+The beach offers amenities and watersport rentals, and you’ll find numerous eateries, cocktail bars, and beach resorts along its coast.

-The distance between Bridgetown port and Rockley beach is around 6.5 km/4 miles and a taxi costs around $15 one way.
+The distance between Bridgetown port and Rockley Beach is around 6.5 km/4 miles.
 The ride takes approximately 15 minutes.
 You can also take the bus 12A at Fairchild Street Terminal (Barbados downtown) and get off at the Chefette Rockley bus stop that is located right in front of the beach.

 You May Also Like: